The Great End-Time Error

 Refutes This Doctrine

-Premillennial Dispensationalism teaches not only that there will be two resurrections, but also that there will also be two judgments.
-Does the Bible teach that there will be two judgments - one for believers and one for unbelievers separated by 1007 years?
+Dispensational Premillennialism not only teaches that there will be two separate resurrections, but it also teaches that there will also be two separate judgments.
+Does the Bible teach that there will be two separate judgments - one for believers and one for unbelievers separated by 1007 years?

 God has appointed a (one) day in which he will judge the whole world.
 Not two separate days 1007 years apart.
 How can so many people believe this doctrine, when it is so clearly refuted in scripture?

-Believers and unbelievers will both be judged on the day of judgment.
-It couldnt be any clearer.
+Both believers and unbelievers will be judged on the one “day of judgment”.
+It couldn't be any clearer.
 Both will be judged on the same day, not on two different days 1007 years apart.

-This passage tells us that on the day of judgment the heavens and the earth will be burned up.
-We have previously seen that both believers and unbelievers are judged on this same day of judgment.
-So the heavens and the earth will be burned up the same day in which everyone is judged, despite what Premillennial Dispensationalism teaches.
+This passage tells us that on “the day of judgment” the heavens and the earth will be burned up.
+We have previously seen that both believers and unbelievers are judged on this same “day of judgment”.
+So the heavens and the earth will be burned up one the same day in which everyone is judged, despite what Dispensational Premillennialism teaches.
 Let God be true, but every man a liar (Rom.
 3:4).